9 of the Best Beaches in Italy To Visit This Summer

-With almost 5,000 miles (8,000 kilometers) of coastline, Italy offers endless beaches to suit every taste, from Sardinia’s stretches of sugar-like sand to the dramatic cliffs along the Amalfi Coast's rocky beaches.
+With almost 5,000 miles (8,000 kilometers) of coastline, Italy offers endless beaches to suit every taste, from Sardinia’s stretches of sugar-like sand to the dramatic cliffs along the Amalfi Coast's rocky shores.

-Beat the heat of Rome and head to this popular beach for a refreshing afternoon.
+Beat the heat of Rome and head to the popular Santa Marinella beach for a refreshing afternoon.

 When the heat and bustle of Rome become too much, do as the Romans do and head to Santa Marinella.
 This Italian seaside gem along the Tyrrhenian Sea is just an hour by train from the center of the city, making it the perfect getaway destination.

 The beaches are crowded on the weekends, as romani flock here to enjoy the clean water, soft sand, and relaxed atmosphere.
-However, during the week, it’s easier to rent sunbeds and umbrellas (there's also a stretch of public beach where you can claim a towel-sized spot for free) and book a table at the seafood restaurants lining the boardwalk.
+However, during the week, it’s easier to rent sunbeds and umbrellas (there's also a stretch of public beach where you can claim a towel-sized spot for free), as well as book a table at the seafood restaurants lining the boardwalk.

 Insider tip: The nearby Santa Severa Castle is worth a visit to add some culture to your beach day.

-A short train ride from Florence will have you at this beach by lunchtime.
+A short train ride from Florence will have you at Viareggio beach by lunchtime.

 Florence sits in the heart of Tuscany’s inland hills, but that doesn’t mean you can’t take a day trip to the beach from here.
 The Italian Riviera's beaches are only a short train ride away, and the town of Viareggio has been rated one of the best beach towns in Italy.
 It's a popular retreat for city-weary Florentines, with direct trains making the trip in about 90 minutes.

-Venice need not be all about culture and art; you can also enjoy the beach.
+Venice need not be all about culture and art; you can also enjoy the beach at the Lido di Venezia.

-The chic Venice Film Festival is held at the Lido each year.
-As such, the area’s beach clubs tend to be high-end, renting everything from luxury “huts”—large cabins with a veranda and an awning—to more simple beach chairs and umbrellas.
+This is where the chic Venice Film Festival is held each year and as such, the area’s beach clubs tend to be high-end, renting everything from luxury “huts”—large cabins with a veranda and an awning—to simple beach chairs and umbrellas.
 However, most of the beachfront is reserved for the guests of nearby hotels, so head to the public beach at the end of the Gran Viale instead.

-Tricky to access, but worth the effort; you won't want to skip this beach.
+Arienzo Beach is tricky to access, but worth the effort—you won't want to skip this Positano spot.

 The Amalfi Coast has fabulous coastal cliffs upon which sit the most charming coastal villages in Italy, but you may be surprised to learn that the beach choices here are limited.
-The rocks rise directly from the waves along most of the coastline, and the few Amalfi Coast beaches are generally tucked into tiny coves that are only accessible via steep flights of stairs or boat.
+Given that the rocks rise directly from the waves along most of the coastline, the few Amalfi Coast beaches are generally tucked into tiny coves only accessible via steep flights of stairs or boat.

-Arienzo Beach is a good example, set at the bottom of 300 scenic steps (or served by shuttle and taxi boats from nearby Positano).
-It’s worth the trouble, however, since the water here is crystal clear and the vibe is uniquely la dolce vita, making it one of the best Italian coastal destinations.
+Arienzo Beach is just like that—it's set at the bottom of 300 scenic steps (and served by shuttle and taxi boats from nearby Positano).
+However, it’s worth the trouble, since the water here is crystal-clear and the vibe is uniquely la dolce vita, making it one of the best Italian coastal destinations.
 Luckily, many Amalfi Coast boat excursions cruise past this pretty bay, dropping anchor for a swim break before continuing along the coastline.

-It's hard to pick just one stellar beach in Puglia, but this is certainly up there.
+It's hard to pick just one stellar beach in Puglia, but Torre dell’Orso is certainly up there.

 Puglia is lapped by the waters of two seas, the Ionian and the Adriatic, and this southern region is so beach-centric that local radio stations broadcast wind updates so locals know which coast to choose for their basking and swimming.